ratchet-stpup/CinnamonTools/Applets/0dyseus@window-list-fork/README.md

 ## Differences with the original
 - Added option to remove the label from the window list buttons.
+- Added option to remove the tooltips from the window list buttons.
 - Added icons to the window list button's context menu.

 <h2 style="color:red;"> Bug report and feature request</h2>